 We are an evangelical church in Oslo that strives to understand and apply the word of God.
 We meet at Bjerke Nærmiljøsenter, Brobekkveien 53.
 Our worship service starts at 11:00 on Sundays, and we have a prayer meeting at 10:00 before the service.
 Our services are held in Norwegian, but we offer translation to English.
 Welcome!
+[NOTE: We will soon be moving to a new location from August 7, which will be at Normisjon Lillestrøm]

 What we teach